Foreign Bank Accounts (FBAR)

 - Have not previously been contacted regarding an income tax examination or a request for delinquent returns for the years for which the delinquent FBARs are submitted.

 FBARs will not be automatically subject to audit, but may be selected for audit through the existing audit selection processes that are in place for any tax or information returns.

-If you have delinquent FBAR filings or other offshore tax issues, contact the dual-licensed Attorney-CPA’s at the law firm of Daniel Rosefelt & Associates, LLC, Attorney & CPA at (301) 656-4424 or reach out by completing our ten-second contact form to know your real options.
+If you have delinquent FBAR filings or other offshore tax issues, contact Rosefelt Tax Law at 866-995-0061 or reach out by completing our ten-second contact form to know your real options.
 We serve clients from around the world at our offices in Bethesda, Maryland (Greater Washington D.C.
 Metro area), or from our satellite offices by appointment in Fairfax, Virginia and Saint Petersburg Florida.